10. BCN Advanced (non)linear regression techniques in R

 Many PhD students have to analyze complex datasets which involve repeated measurements, which are sometimes collected over time.
 In this course you will learn how to take into account this structural variability in your data using mixed-effects regression (also known as hierarchical regression or multilevel modeling).
 In contrast to repeated-measures ANOVA, the advantage of this approach is that no (perfectly) balanced dataset is required.
 Furthermore, as a regression approach, covariates can be easily included.
 Besides focusing on linear relationships, we will also focus on non-linear relationships between (combinations of) predictors and the dependent variable.
 To model these non-linear patterns, we will use generalized additive modeling.
 This approach in particular is very useful for analyzing any type of time series analysis (such as reaction time data, EEG data, eye tracking data, etc.).

 Given that the teacher has a background in linguistics, the examples used in this course come from that field.
-However, the methods are easily applicable to data from other fields, and students are encouraged to bring their own data to work on during the lab sessions.
+However, the methods are easily applicable to data from other fields, and students are encouraged to bring their own data to work on (or ask questions about) during the course sessions.

 1. Linear mixed-effects regression using reaction time data